MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    - Make sure to use the right filters, and that you have the appropriate permissions assigned to view all device objects.
 (For example, is your account/group is restricted to a specific group?)

    - Use the health check tool to provide an overview of overall plug-in health.
-Open Terminal, and run the `healthcheck.exe` tool from `C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools`.
+Open Terminal, and run the `healthcheck.exe` tool from `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools`.

       :::image type="content" source="media/mdeplugin-wsl/wsl-health-check-support.png" alt-text="Screenshot showing status in PowerShell." lightbox="media/mdeplugin-wsl/wsl-health-check-support.png":::